Fifth-generation fighter

 A fifth-generation fighter is a jet fighter aircraft classification which includes major technologies developed during the first part of the 21st century.
-As of 2025, these are the most advanced fighters in operation.
+As of 2026, these are the most advanced fighters in operation.
 The characteristics of a fifth-generation fighter are not universally agreed upon, and not every fifth-generation type necessarily has them all; however, they typically include stealth, low-probability-of-intercept radar (LPIR), agile airframes with supercruise performance, advanced avionics features, and highly integrated computer systems capable of networking with other elements within the battlespace for situational awareness and C^{3} (command, control and communications) capabilities.

-As of January 2023, the combat-ready fifth-generation fighters are the Lockheed Martin F-22 Raptor, which entered service with the United States Air Force (USAF) in December 2005; the Lockheed Martin F-35 Lightning II, which entered service with the United States Marine Corps (USMC) in July 2015; the Chengdu J-20, which entered service with the People's Liberation Army Air Force (PLAAF) in March 2017; Shenyang J-35, which entered service with People's Liberation Army Navy (PLAN) in September 2025; and the Sukhoi Su-57, which entered service with the Russian Air Force (VVS) on 25 December 2020.
+As of December 2025, the combat-ready fifth-generation fighters are the Lockheed Martin F-22 Raptor, which entered service with the United States Air Force (USAF) in December 2005; the Lockheed Martin F-35 Lightning II, which entered service with the United States Marine Corps (USMC) in July 2015; the Chengdu J-20, which entered service with the People's Liberation Army Air Force (PLAAF) in March 2017; the Shenyang J-35, which entered service with the PLAAF and People's Liberation Army Navy Air Force (PLANAF) in September 2025; and the Sukhoi Su-57, which entered service with the Russian Air Force (VVS) in December 2020.
 Other national and international projects are in various stages of development.